simata98/GDSC-Solution-Challenge-Green-Plogging-/README.md

 </p>

 You can donate with points collected through plogging activities.
+If this app is supported by the government or city, we think it will be able to support more disadvantaged neighbors.